Oluwatayo-Adetola/MyFinalProject/README.md

 - “Classic Spaghetti with Tomato Sauce Recipe.”
 The Mom 100, 14 Aug.
 2020, themom100.com/recipe/spaghetti-with-tomato-sauce/.

 - “Recipe of Easy Chicken Recipes Indian.”
 Desing Monkey, 17 May 2020, desingmonkey.vercel.app/posts/easy-chicken-recipes-indian/.

+## Copyright Statements

+Copyright @ Tayo Food App, 2021.
+All rights reserved.

+All images and ideas that were not fully my own were cited in the above.
+Modifiation of this document is permitted for educational purposed only.